 So when I was in contact with him again to pitch the idea of the animated bar graphs, this was his response:

 I was ecstatic.
 This was beyond what I had expected.

 So I answered a few questions, and EcoGeneration did indeed create a feature article called “Tips for selling solar online”.

-Getting featured on large renewable energy publications has certainly accelerated the growth of Creative Nurds.
+Getting featured on large renewable energy publications has certainly accelerated the growth of Creative Nurds and helped with SEO.

 Here is the report from Ahrefs.

 But as you can see, what I did was not difficult, and something you can do as well.

 In short, create a visual that aligns with your audience’s point of view, be persistent and with a bit of luck, you can get some high-quality backlinks as well.

 If you have any data, and would like a bar race graph animated for you, please don’t hesitate to get in touch with me.